 The flower is also a symbol of the 11th wedding Anniversary.
 The velvety black center represents a lover’s heart that has been darkened by the heat of passion.

-The power in rival roses in the red version of the flower and the sweet and innocent charm of simple joy with the yellow version.
 It’s no wonder that in addition to the other symbolism, in flower language, a bouquet of tulips represent utmost grace and elegance.
 The perfect wedding anniversary celebration flower.

-Tulip Color Meanings
+Tulip Color Meaning

 The tulip’s symbolism is also related to the color of the flower.
 Here we look at the symbolism behind each color.